Showing posts with label gatlinburg. Show all posts

 Day 5: Thursday, October 2, 2014

-I took six pictures of the awesome red, yellow, dark clouds of the sunrise.
+I took six pictures of the awesome red, yellow, and dark clouds of the sunrise.

-For breakfast, I ate the half banana, oatmeal cookie.
+For breakfast, I ate half a banana and an oatmeal cookie.

-We rode to Jim Grays Gallery that opened at 10 A.M.
-We were a little early so we walked around and spotted the Old Mill Historic Site.
+We rode to Jim Gray's Gallery, which opened at 10 A.M.
+We were a little early, so we walked around and spotted the Old Mill Historic Site.

 I ran back to the car to get my camera so I could take pictures of the running mill.